 I thought I’d open with a quick paragraph about Etihad’s Economy service which I flew on the way to England.
 In short, it’s the best I’ve flown, specifically the A380 leg.
 The entertainment system is absolutely seamless, instantly responsive to the lightest tap on the screen, packed with content, as well as helpful arrival, and transit information.
-The food and drinks selection are also worthy of a mention, as is the seat – firm but comfortable enough to get some sleep.
-I also found the service to be exemplary and I wouldn’t hesitate to recommend Etihad’s Economy product, or fly it again.
+The food and drinks selection is also worthy of a mention, as is the seat – firm but comfortable enough to get some sleep.
+I also found the service to be exemplary and I wouldn’t hesitate to recommend Etihad’s Economy product or fly it again.

-My Business trip kicked off at the Etihad Business and First Class Lounge in Manchester Airport early in the morning.
+My Etihad A380 Business Class trip kicked off at the Etihad Business and First Class Lounge in Manchester Airport early in the morning.
 Upon arriving I was shown to a quiet area and offered coffee and an al a carte breakfast menu.
 I opted for some smaller breakfast bites over a cooked meal, and before long I had the lovely Lounge Manager telling me it was time to board, then escorting me the entire way to my gate – very impressive indeed.

-Etihad’s 777 Business Class features alternating, angled pods (which accommodates the lie flat beds) all with direct aisle access.
-Personal space is abundant, as the footwell from the seat behind creates a side table with a number of small compartments – you also have the space under your footrest for shoes, amenity kit etc. My seat, 12C, had the seat on the aisle side, not the window side, meaning you are more exposed to the cabin, and activities in the aisle.
+Etihad’s 777 Business Class features alternating, angled pods (which accommodates the lie-flat beds) all with direct aisle access.
+Personal space is abundant, as the footwell from the seat behind creates a side table with a number of small compartments – you also have space under your footrest for shoes, amenity kit etc. My seat, 12C, had the seat on the aisle side, not the window side, meaning you are more exposed to the cabin, and activities in the aisle.
 It wasn’t an issue whatsoever, but a pod with a seat on the window side would deliver a more private experience.
 I was particularly impressed with stowable screen and table, both could be accessed easily and worked without hiccup when deployed together.

 Then we get to the lie flat seat.
 ‘Lie flat’ are the only two words which should concern you when looking to fly business.
 The debate between Etihad and Emirates, for me, comes down to only one factor.
 Emirates 777 Business Class from Dubai to Europe comes in the form of a 2/3/2 front facing formation, and strangely they aren’t changing it!
 (See the preview of their new Business Class seats here).
-Etihad, like Cathay Pacific, offer lie flat seats on both legs.
-It’s a no brainer in my eyes.
-Granted, the 777 Etihad seat isn’t as comfortable as its A380 counterpart, but it’s as good as Cathay Pacific’s (which I reviewed here), allowing you to get a proper rest.
+Etihad, like Cathay Pacific, offer lie-flat seats on both legs.
+It’s a no-brainer in my eyes.
+Granted, the 777 Etihad seat isn’t as comfortable as its Etihad A380 Business Class counterpart, but it’s as good as Cathay Pacific’s (which I reviewed here), allowing you to get a proper rest.
 Don’t be fooled by ‘Angled lie flat’ – an experience not unlike lying on a small camping mattress, with your feet dangling off the edge, while said mattress slides down the hill.

 After disembarking in Abu Dhabi I headed to the Etihad Premium Lounge in Terminal 3.
 The lounge is expansive to say the least, offering an abundance of seating areas, dining space, a business centre, bar and multiple buffets.
 I was invited to experience a complimentary 15 min shave, which I turned into a beard trim – a lovely touch.

-Business Class passengers are wowed the moment they step on the plane, passing by the bar/lounge area on the way to their seats.
+Etihad a380 Business Class passengers are wowed the moment they step on the plane, passing by the bar/lounge area on the way to their seats.
 From there, it’s non stop smiles.
 Straight away the service begins, juices, Champagne, sparkling water, hot towels, assistance, it’s brilliant.
 The new Business Class studios are in an interesting formation, alternating between rear and forward facing.
-Initially it’s a little confusing finding your seat, and strange facing backwards as you take off, but once you’re up in the air it works very well, providing lots of space and privacy.
+Initially, it’s a little confusing finding your seat, and strange facing backwards as you take off, but once you’re up in the air it works very well, providing lots of space and privacy.